We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Whether you are an interested spectator or professional in the field, this is your textbook.

 - Flight Instructor: Flight instructors teach aspiring pilots using simulators and real aircraft.
 They provide lessons on flying techniques, aviation safety, and navigational procedures.
-Being a flight instructor requires not only flying expertise but also strong
+Being a flight instructor requires expertise in flying and strong

 Educational and Training Requirements